🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 More of Zendesk Compared

-Here’s how Zendesk stacks up against other competitors:
+Here’s how Zendesk stacks up against other customer support software competitors:

 Zendesk vs Freshdesk

-Zendesk wins on: AI automation depth, enterprise security, reporting analytics
+Zendesk wins on: AI automation depth, enterprise security, deeper reporting and analytics

 Freshdesk wins on: Lower pricing, free plan available, simpler onboarding